aryarohit07/GlideFaceDetectionTransformation/README.md

 ### An Android image transformation library providing cropping above Face Detection for [Glide](https://github.com/bumptech/glide)

-Please feel free to use this.

-Include in your projects:

 ### How to use it?

 STEP 1: